About Dady Chery

 Dady Chery is the Editor of Haiti Chery and Co-Editor in Chief of News Junkie Post.
 Chery is Haitian-born journalist, playwright, essayist, and poet who writes in English, French, and her native Créole.
 She writes extensively about Haiti and world issues such as climate change.
 Her many contributions to Haitian news include the first proposal that Haiti’s cholera had been imported into the country by the United Nations, and the first description of Haiti’s mineral wealth.
 She holds a doctorate.

-Chery’s articles appear regularly in Haiti Chery and News Junkie Post.
-In addition, her work has appeared in Alternet, Black Agenda Report, Buzzflash, Canada Haiti Action Network, Climate & Capitalism, DESACATO, Erzili Danto’s Salon, Global Research, Haiti Land of Freedom, Haiti Liberte, OpEd News, Popular Resistance, San Francisco Bay View, Synthesis/Regeneration Magazine, Tortilla con Sal, Venezuela Analysis, Z Communications, and other publications.
+Dr. Chery’s articles appear regularly in Haiti Chery and News Junkie Post.
+In addition, her work has appeared in Alternet, Black Agenda Report, Buzzflash, Canada Haiti Action Network, Climate & Capitalism, CounterPunch, DESACATO, Erzili Danto’s Salon, Global Research, Haiti Land of Freedom, Haiti Liberte, OpEd News, Popular Resistance, RT Op-Edge, San Francisco Bay View, Synthesis/Regeneration Magazine, Tortilla con Sal, Venezuela Analysis, Z Communications, and other publications.
+Some of her articles have been translated into French, Spanish, Portuguese, and Japanese.

 For autobiographical essays, read: